CND-cyb/homelab/README.md

 - **Pi-hole** – network-wide DNS filtering
 - **Nextcloud** – personal cloud storage for courses and files
 - **Test VMs** – temporary machines for experimentation
+- **Tailscale** – VPN connectivity to access all services securely from anywhere

 ---